How to walk healthy: 5+ tips from physiotherapists

 We’ll teach you how.

-A woman in Ahinsa barefoot shoes walking happily through a meadow
+A women and man in Ahinsa barefoot shoes walking happily through a meadow

 Healthy walking will literally improve your mood.
 All you need to do is listen to your body.